file-icons/atom/CONTRIBUTING.md

 		That way, there's a clearer distinction between introducing an entirely new icon, and simply extending the scope of an existing one.
 	</dd>
 </dl>

-Before publishing a release, remember to replace `[Unreleased]` with the name of the version you're cutting.
-Make sure to specify a new comparison link at the bottom of the changelog.